vegrimftw/AutoPlant/README.md

 # AutoPlant
-Takes care of plants or whatever for people with adhd
+Takes care of plants or whatever for people who can't maintain one by themselves (like me).

   Everything inside "Adjustable Variables" can be changed as pleased.